huaweicloud/terraform-provider-huaweicloud/docs/resources/bms_instance.md

     Changing this creates a new instance.

 * `user_data` - (Optional, String, ForceNew) Specifies the user data to be injected during the instance creation.
-    Text and text files can be injected. `user_data` can come from a variety of sources: inline, read in from the `file` function, or the `template_cloudinit_config` resource.
+    Text and text files can be injected. `user_data` can come from a variety of sources: inline, read in from the *file* function.
 Changing this creates a new instance.

 -> **NOTE:** If the `user_data` field is specified for a Linux BMS that is created using an image with Cloud-Init installed, the `admin_pass` field becomes invalid.

-* `security_groups` - (Optional, List, ForceNew) Specifies a array of one or more security group ids to associate with the instance.
+* `security_groups` - (Optional, List, ForceNew) Specifies an array of one or more security group IDs to associate with the instance.
 Changing this creates a new instance.

 * `eip_id` - (Optional, String, ForceNew) The ID of the EIP.
 Changing this creates a new instance.